Here’s a quick video for you on how to request a specific Uber driver or passenger.

 This most often happens when you get someone in the car and they want to get you as a driver again.
-Or if you see someone and maybe you somehow get their number and you hook up with them, and then they need a ride.
-Of course you don’t want to take street-hails off the side of the street.
-But you can always do a ride off the app.
+Of course you can’t take street-hails off the side of the street, but you can always do a ride off the app.

 Building a network of passengers can be lucrative…for some